me-md/doc-search/README.md

 **Production URL** = https://memd-doc-search.herokuapp.com

-This API contains two endpoints that support the MeMD application.
+This API contains two endpoints that support the MeMD application (https://github.com/me-md/me-md).
 The **Doctors** endpoint supplies a list of doctors for a given location.
 The **Providers** endpoint supplies a list of insurance plans with UIDs that can be supplied to the **Doctors** endpoint.

 ## Endpoints